 Because of pitfalls inherent in a Chapter 7 business filing, most business owners opt to close a business outside of bankruptcy and to file an individual Chapter 7 to wipe out personal liability for business debt, instead.
 Find out why by reading Why Most Small Businesses Won't File for Chapter 7 During the Coronavirus Pandemic.

-Chapter 11 bankruptcy is the chapter intended to help businesses reorganize debt and stay in business.
+Chapter 11 bankruptcy is the chapter intended to help companies reorganize debt and stay in business.
 Historically, it has been too cost-prohibitive for most small businesses.
-But that’s changed.
+But that's changed.
 Under Chapter 11, Subdivision V, the new chapter for small businesses, the process looks and feels more like a Chapter 13 bankruptcy, making it a more user-friendly, cost-effective option.
 Read How Chapter 11 Bankruptcy Can Help Small Businesses During Coronavirus Outbreak to learn about this new procedure.
 You'll also find help in Chapter 7 vs. Chapter 11 bankruptcy.

 Small farmers and fishermen who have regular annual income and whose obligations don't exceed the current limits can reorganize debts and make monthly payments into a repayment plan.
 Very few debtors file Chapter 12 cases each year.
 Chapter 12 Bankruptcy for Farmers & Fishermen covers this chapter in more detail.

-It often makes more sense for the small business owner to file for bankruptcy rather than the business itself.
+It often makes more sense for the small business owner to file for bankruptcy instead of the business itself.
 If reducing your personal debt will keep your company open—or if you need to wipe out personal liability after a business closure—consider these options.